roberthead/ruby_on_rails_tutorial/README.md

 We want visitors to be able to go to homepage and view posts.
 Let's sketch out our solution.
 Ruby on Rails implements the Model-View-Controller paradigm.
 So, for our task, we need to:

 1. Map the root URL of our site `/` to a controller method, which is called an **action**
-2. Gather the necessary data from the database in the controller action.
+2. Gather the necessary data from the database in the controller action
 3. Write some ruby-infused HTML for the view

 From the command line: